-Every time that lease comes up for renewal, you are hoping to see a notice from the tenant stating that they will be moving.
+There are tenants who are not actually breaching any terms of the lease, but you almost wish would so you could get them out of your property.
+Every time their lease comes up for renewal, you are hoping to see a notice from the tenant stating that they will be moving out.

-These are the tenants who complain about everything and demand that you drop whatever you are doing to address their urgent issue.
+These are the tenants who complain constantly and demand that you drop whatever you are doing to address their urgent issue.
 Their urgent issues are usually minor problems or nonexistent.
+These tenants also get into arguments with other tenants at the property

 Self-help evictions are illegal.
 So as long as the tenant is paying their rent and following the terms of their lease, you will just have to deal with them until they decide to move.

 Another negative that occurs when a tenant stays in the rental property is that it is difficult to assess the condition of their rental unit.
-When a tenant moves out, you have to turn over the apartment.
-You make a list of any damages and replace items as needed.
-You may fix damages flooring and make repairs to plumbing fixtures to prevent small issues from turning into big ones.
+When a tenant moves out, you have to turn over the apartment for the next tenant.
+You make a list of any damages, replace items as needed and fix any damage to the unit.

 When a tenant stays in the rental unit, especially for a number of years, if the tenant does not complain about an issue, you will not be aware of a problem until it becomes something bigger.
 Small issues, such as a few missing roof shingles, which could have easily been repaired, will turn into big problems, such as an actual roof leak.